Nicholasdgiles/nicholasgiles.github.io/_posts/2021-2-18-workspace-booking.markdown

 ### Approach

-To solve for this design problem, I took a user-centered approach and included stakeholders throughout the process.
+To solve for this design problem, I took a user-centered approach, including stakeholders throughout the interaction design process.
 I began by doing domain research and conducting a **competitive analysis** to understand the product landscape.
-Next, I drafted interview protocol and, I conducted virtual **stakeholder interviews** to identify user needs.
+Next, I drafted interview protocol and I conducted virtual **stakeholder interviews** to identify user needs.
 From there, I crafted **user personas** and **interaction scenarios**.
 Next, I was able to align on a core set of features by building a **site map** that ultimately went on to inform the **wireframes**.
 Using Figma, I designed a **high fidelity prototype**.
 After gathering additional user feedback, I iterated on the concept to create a "final" version of the design solution.

 ### Research & Discovery

 #### Domain research

-There are many different applications out there that helps community members book workspaces.
-By analyzing the mobile and desktop web applications for wework, UC Berkeley Library, and University of Michigan Study Spaces websites, I gained an understanding of what solutions currently exist.
-Most university websites are available to all in the community, but some contain certain restrictions when it comes to reserving workspaces.
-These sites offer some form of calendar view to reserve workspaces.
-They tend to have limited search functionality, and typically do not offer a map view.
-However, wework’s search filters and map view are super helpful features and make it much easier to find available spaces to reserve
+There are many different digital tools out there that help community members reserve workspaces on university campuses.
+By analyzing web applications designed by UC Berkeley Library, University of Michigan Study Spaces, and even wework, I gained an understanding of the solutions that currently exist.
+Most university websites are accessible to all in the community, but some contain certain restrictions when it comes to reserving workspaces.
+These sites offer reservation services typically with some form of calendar view for users to select time slots.
+These websites tend to have limited search functionality, and typically do not offer a map view.
+However, wework’s search filters and map view are super helpful features and make it much easier to find available workspaces.

 <img src="http://nicholasgiles.com/assets/images/workspace/competitiveanalysis.svg" class="bigger-image" alt="Competitive Analysis" />

 #### Stakeholder Interviews

-I began by drafting research questions for the stakeholder interviews to gather general information about the domain.
-The questions cover the general problem area and seek to gather sufficient details to inform the personas.
+In order to gain information about the domain and user needs, I began drafting research questions to conduct stakeholder interviews.
+The questions cover the general problem area and seek to gather sufficient details to inform personas.
 Using zoom video conferencing technology, I interviewed three students at various levels of academia living in different states within the US.
 The research questions can be found below:

 * What motivates people to use workspace reservation products and what basic tasks help them do so successfully?
 * What products, services, or methods do school communities currently use to book workspaces?